jedblack/puppet-diamond/README.md

 This installs diamond but does not ship the metrics anywhere, it just runs the archive handler.

-## Configuration

 This module currently exposes a few configurable options, for example the Graphite host and polling interval.
 So you can also do:

     class { 'diamond':
       graphite_host => 'graphite.example.com',